ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 The Transport Services API {{?I-D.ietf-taps-interface}} defines the interface for an application to create Connections and transfer data.
 It combines interfaces for multiple interaction patterns into a unified whole (see figure 2).
 By combining name resolution with connection establishment and data transfer in a single API, it allows for more flexible implementations to provide path and transport protocol agility on the application's behalf.

-The Transport Services Implementation {{?I-D.ietf-taps-impl}} is the component of the Transport Services system that implements the transport layer protocols and other functions needed to send and receive data.
+The Transport Services Implementation {{?I-D.ietf-taps-impl}} is the component of the Transport Services System that implements the transport layer protocols and other functions needed to send and receive data.
 It is responsible for mapping the API to a specific available transport Protocol Stack and managing the available network interfaces and paths.

 There are key differences between the architecture of the Transport Services System and the architecture of the Socket API: the API of the Transport Services System is asynchronous and event-driven; it uses messages for representing data transfer to applications; and it describes how a Transport Services Implementation can resolve Endpoint identifiers to use multiple IP addresses, multiple protocols, multiple paths, and provide multiple application streams.